cdl-geneseo/geneseo-dictionary/H/Hercampus-geneso.md

 # Hercampus geneso

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hercampus geneso

 Created by  Lauren Silverman on Dec 11, 2020

 An online magazine written by and for college womenAs of 2020, 53.5% of students surveyed know the word53.5% of students surveyed know the word.
 Of those surveyed, 60.5% believed it originated at geneseo(Silverman, G-M, 2020)